 Psoriasis is not something you can “catch,” or that others can “catch” from you.
 It is not contagious.
 Because symptoms on the skin are often visible, coping with other people’s reactions to lesions or plaque can be part of managing psoriasis.
 Today people living with the disease and their advocates are working to highlight the facts about psoriasis and change the biases based on unfounded fears.

 Lotus Mallbris, MD, PhD, was a Senior Medical Director and the global medical lead across several investigational dermatology programs at Pfizer.

-Mandeep Kaur, MD, MS, is a Therapeutic Team Lead Dermatology at Pfizer.
+Mandeep Kaur, MD, MS was the Therapeutic Team Lead in Dermatology during her employment at Pfizer.

 1. Helmick CG, Lee-Han H, Hirsch SC, et. al. Prevalence of psoriasis among adults in the U.S.: 2003-2006 and 2009-2010 national health and nutrition examination surveys.
 AmJ Prev Med.
 July 2014; 47(1): 37-45.

 2. National Psoriasis Foundation.
 Statistics.
 Accessed: October 2, 2015.